SajjadHossainSoykot/ICT-4110-Cryptography-and-Network-Security-Laboratory/README.md

 This repository is intended for:

-- Learning and experimentation
+- Academic learning
-- Academic reference
+- Experimentation
-- Skill development in cryptography
+- Conceptual understanding

-It is **not intended for production or commercial use**, and the implementations may not meet real-world security standards.
+It is **not intended for production use**, and implementations may not meet real-world security standards.

 ---

 ## 🤝 Acknowledgment

-Special acknowledgment to:
+Special thanks to:

 - Course instructors and academic resources
 - Standard cryptography textbooks
-- AI-assisted tools for guidance and learning support
+- AI tools for assisting in implementation and debugging

 ---

 ## 📌 Note

-Cryptography is a sensitive field.
-Always follow ethical guidelines and use these implementations responsibly.
+Cryptography is a critical component of modern digital security.

----
+Use this knowledge responsibly and always follow ethical guidelines.